MinnAqua Internship Program

 - Complete an intern project and/or work with your school advisor to receive credit for your internship

-Statewide in Bemidji, Duluth, Hutchinson, New Ulm, St. Paul (2 positions), Shakopee, and Brainerd/Mille Lacs.
+Statewide in Bemidji, Hutchinson, New Ulm, St. Paul, Shakopee, and Mille Lacs.

 $12.00/hour.
 Reimbursement for program related mileage and expenses.
 No benefits.
 Uniform shirts will be provided.